angrox/spacewalk-api-scripts/Readme.md

 -------
 * spacewalk-rhn-sync -- Sync packages from the Red Hat Network and pushes it to the spacewalk server.
 Uses mrepo!
 * spacewalk-orgclone-channel -- Clones a channel and its errata to a new channel.
 This works even if the channel is shared from another organization.
+* spacewalk-create-yumrepo -- Creates a yum repository out of an spacewalk channel
+* uln-clone-errata -- Fetches errata information for oracles "unbreakable" red hat clone and pushes it into spacewalk